When I wanted to stand up to the principal

 While I felt it was right to stand up for what I believed in, I knew there was probably a better way to do it.
 And I was confident I could find this better way by praying.

-Jesus took a stand against the mob’s violent plan.
+Jesus took a stand against the group’s violent plan.
 But he didn’t respond with anger or unkindness.
 His response was firm but calm, and the outcome was peaceful.
 He also firmly but tenderly rebuked the woman’s behavior.

-This biblical account reminded me of a hymn from the Christian Science Hymnal that says:
+This biblical account reminded me of a hymn from the Christian Science Hymnal that says,

 Gracious Spirit, dwell with me: